NHSDigital/spine-directory-service-api/README.md

 pipenv install
 source .venv/bin/activate
 ```
-Make sure VSCode is using the correct interpreter inside your .venv folder
+Make sure VSCode is using the correct interpreter inside your .venv folder.

 Update CPM_CLIENT_KEY to use your client key for accessing cpm in launch.json